dapr/dapr/docs/preview/README.md

 ## Contributing & Support

-We actively reviewing contributions into this repository via [issues](https://help.github.com/en/articles/creating-an-issue).
+We are actively reviewing contributions into this repository via [issues](https://help.github.com/en/articles/creating-an-issue).